Title: Bok Tower Address

 Location: Lake Wales, Florida

-Context: In this speech, Coolidge dedicates a sanctuary and singing tower at Bok Tower Gardens, Florida.
+Context: Dedication of a sanctuary and singing tower at Bok Tower Gardens, Florida

 Our country is giving an increasing amount of attention to art.
 We have reached a time when our people have more leisure for enjoyment and more means for gratifying their taste.
 Even during its colonial history it was not without some progress in this direction.
 Very early it produced painters of historic merit.
 Some of the architecture of the eighteenth century continues to hold a very high place, but with the exception of a few public buildings these creations were for private use and reached but a few people.